 Get around with a Songthaew

-When you go around Chiang Mai, you can use the local 'Songthaew' to great advantage.
+When you go around Chiang Mai, you can with great advantage use the local minibuses 'songthaew'.
 In the central part of Chiang Mai, they are red and they are stopped by waving them to the side.
-It typically costs between 20 and 30 baht per person to drive in the city, so it is cheap and efficient.
+It typically costs between 20 and 30 baht - about 5 kroner - per person to drive in the city, so it is cheap and efficient.

 Songthaew has no fixed routes; you simply drive where the customers want.
 But it is a good idea to be prepared for the fact that the driver does not necessarily understand English, so have a translation ready.
 Also, not everyone is used to looking at maps, so it should be a clear and distinct destination.

-I would NOT recommend anyone to try driving themselves!
-It is associated with great risk, and if an accident happens, it is always the foreigner's fault.
+I would not recommend anyone to try driving themselves.
+It is associated with great risk, and if an accident occurs, then it is always the foreigner's fault.

 Go to the lesser known Saturday market

 Every Saturday there is a market that transforms the central part of the old city into a very lively pedestrian street that clearly surpasses the ‘night market’ that many come to Chiang Mai to see.